 - Psychophysics Lab

-The colour psychophysics laboratory is set up for running experiments that tightly control spatio-chromatic properties of the stimuli.
-It consists of two dark rooms equipped with testing machines with high resolution CRT and Display++ screens controlled through VISAGE systems, 14-bit graphics systems that have been the golden standard in colour vision research for decades.
+The psychophysics laboratory is set up for running experiments that require high temporal precision of stimulus display and/or tight control of luminance and chromatic properties of the stimuli.
+It consists of two dark rooms equipped with high resolution CRT and Display++ screens controlled through VISAGE-14 bit systems and the latest high quality graphics cards that have been the golden standard in colour vision research.
 SpectroCal and ColorCal2 devices enable calibration of displays and precise measurement of stimulus properties.
 Stereovision goggles/glasses and eye tracking systems are also available, enabling a range of experiments to be conducted.
-This equipment is put to use in studying how colour and luminance signals interact in attention, perceptual organization and object categorization.
-The colour psychophysics lab is administered by Dr Jasna Martinovic.
+This equipment is put to use in psychophysical and behavioural experiments studying how colour and luminance signals interact in attention, perceptual organisation and object categorisation.
+The psychophysics lab is administered by Dr Rama Chakravarthi.

 - Grasp Lab